tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 * If a case is missing COM details after the COM allocation date, it should remain on the In progress table.
 However, it should also be displayed on the COM allocation overdue table.
 Once a case is allocated a COM, it should be removed from this table
 * A case should stay on the In progress table until the release date is reached.

+### Pagination

+Each table should display a maximum of 50 entries.
+If more than 50 entries need to appear, use pagination.

 ### Overdue tasks table

 Cases appear here if they have a red highlight applied.
 They also remain on the In progress table.
 See below for the rules that define when a red highlight should be applied to a case.